All Episodes

 And then Philadelphia, the shipyards couldn't compete.

-And they were everybody was taking advantage of us.
+And everybody was taking advantage of us.

 It was ridiculous.

-Everybody was steel workers in Pittsburgh.
+Everybody was steelworkers in Pittsburgh.

-Yeah, just just watch what happens.
+Yeah, just watch what happens.

-These countries one by one, they're gonna make the decision that they're gonna drop their tariffs and they're gonna want to do business in the U.S. And slowly but surely this will all settle itself out.
+These countries, one by one, they're going to make the decision that they're going to drop their tariffs and they're going to want to do business in the U.S.

 They have no other choice.